Jesse Topper

-Jesse Willis Topper (born September 19, 1981) is a Republican member of the Pennsylvania House of Representatives representing the 78th district since 2014.
+Jesse Willis Topper (born September 19, 1981) is an American politician currently representing the 78th district in the Pennsylvania House of Representatives since 2014.
+A Republican, he is the minority leader of the House.

 Early life and education

-Topper was born on September 19, 1981 to John and Ruth Topper.
-He was home schooled, and graduated from Frostburg State University magna cum laude with a bachelor of arts degree in music performance.
+Topper was born on September 19, 1981, to John and Ruth Topper.
+He was home schooled and graduated from Frostburg State University magna cum laude with a bachelor of arts degree in music performance.

 Political career

-Topper won a special election on January 28, 2014, to succeed Pennsylvania State Representative Dick Hess, who died during his term.
-He was reelect to four more consecutive terms.
+Topper won a special election on January 28, 2014, to succeed state representative Dick Hess, who died during his term.
+He was reelected to four more consecutive terms.
 Prior to his election as a state representative, Topper served on the Bedford Borough Council for two years.